-This assignment will contribute to the activities of Eurofound by providing insight and knowledge on the following research questions:
+This assignment contributed to the activities of Eurofound by providing insight and knowledge on the following research questions:

 - How have the levels of inequality changed since the start of the COVID-19 crisis in Europe?

 - What are the main drivers of inequality in Europe?